vietbuiminh/force-academic-mk/_pages/teaching_teaching.md

   #  - label: "Get started"
   #    url: "/test/"
   caption:
-excerpt: My teaching and mentoring approach is focused on active learning, building an inclusive classroom environment, and a student-driven focus to assess learning outcomes.
+excerpt: My teaching approach is focused on active learning, building an inclusive classroom environment, and a student-driven focus to assess learning outcomes.
 I strive to position myself as a resource for students, where I serve as an instructor and collaborator for each student to achieve learning goals.

 # Includes author profile in sidebar
 author: Shanti Penprase